sushantproject/Label-Studio-Ml-Backend/README.md

 ## How to initialize ml backend

+At first start the label studio docker as:
+`docker run -it -p 8080:8080 -v $(pwd)/mydata:/label-studio/data heartexlabs/label-studio:latest`
+Then follow steps as:

 1. Override predict method of `LabelStudioMLBase` class.
 Here is code script of my case:
 ```python